 Banners have the following content guidelines:

 Message: The main body of the banner.
-Maximum two sentences, unless the banner communicates multiple discrete elements, in which case a bullet list is used.
+Maximum of two sentences, unless the banner communicates multiple discrete elements, in which case a bullet list is used.

 Call to action: Banner CTAs can be inline text links (lower priority) or buttons (higher priority).
 Use a button for directing merchants to resolve errors.
 Use inline links for additional links, such as helpful information, documentation, or pertinent sections of your channel or Shopify.

 Bolding: Use bold text sparingly to set parts of the banner message apart for clarity.
 Bold things like product names or important information like waiting times.